lmammino/streams-workshop/03-writable-streams/README.md

 ## 03.1 What is a Writable stream

-A Writable stream is an abstraction that allows to write data over a destination.
+A Writable stream is an abstraction that allows you to write data over a destination.
 In a way you can see Writable streams as an abstraction for output.

 Some notable instances of Writable streams: